FreeMasen/wasm_tutorial/docs/steps/03-hello-world.md

 <div class="explain">

-Like `C` rust `binary (application)` projects require a function called `main`.
+Like <code>C</code> rust <code>binary (application)</code> projects require a function called <code>main</code> .
 For a rust program main needs to take no parameters and return nothing.
 Here we have a function that simply prints "Hello, world!" to the command prompt. lets test that out.
 </div>

 ```bash